 Over the past years the 360 simulator has proved immensely popular with visitors to Fly Zone and this success has led to the installation in Manchester.

-Metropolis simulation attraction set to open at Holmenkollen Ski Museum, Oslo in spring 2017.
+Metropolis simulation attraction has opened at Holmenkollen Ski Museum, Oslo.

-In partnership with Massive Scandinavia, Norway’s most successful attraction operator, Metropolis will be installing a fully refurbished Morphis 3D simulator to take visitors on an exciting winter sports adventure.
+In partnership with Massive Scandinavia, Norway’s most successful attraction operator, Metropolis has installed a fully refurbished Morphis 3D simulator to take visitors on an exciting winter sports adventure.

 The museum is Oslo’s number one tourist venue and Metropolis has produced special point of view content to give visitors the true experience of the World Cup Men’s Downhill skiing at up to 100 mph.